Balistarama/04_SVHN-Image-Classifier/README.md

 ```

 ###Configuration Script (src/config.py)
 This file is only used to configure the neural network that's stored in src/main.py.
-Open the file up in any text editor type in the batch size, number of feature maps on each layer and many more paramaters (including hyperaramters too) and then run the main.py file.
+Open the file up in any text editor type in the batch size, number of feature maps on each layer and many more parameters (including hyperparameters too) and then run the main.py file.

 ###Main Network Script (src/main.py)
 This file is where the network is built, defined and trained.
 Simply setup your configuration setting in the config.py file and run main.py!